 The objectives of the AOFM are to:

+Business Operations comprise transaction settlements, together with all associated payment obligations and the monitoring and financial statement reporting of the AOFM’s transactions (and balance sheet activity) on behalf of the Australian Government.
+These activities form what is typically viewed in the financial sector as the ‘back office’ (Accounting Services).
+This is effectively two separate teams.
 AOFM governance, corporate related functions and support to the Chief Executive sit within a Corporate Development business unit.
 Advice on issues regarding the AOFM’s staff development objectives and APS specific issues are provided directly to the Chief Executive through a dedicated role.

 This overall structure provides for an appropriate segregation of duties — consistent with financial industry best practice.